shefiarasheed/Shefi/README.md

 Done bellow things

-1.created an Android project
+1.Created an Android project
-2.created a recycleView with adapter to list the NY times polular 3.set the duration as 7 in the URL
+2.Created a recycleView with adapter to list the NY times polular 3.Set the duration as 7 in the URL
-5.created the Model class for the json response.
+5.Created the Model class for the json response.
-6.call the API using retrofit
+6.Call the API using retrofit to parse the result.
-7.parse the Json result and display in recycleview as per requirement 8.used MVC pattern to develop this app.(Model view and controller strategy)

-implemeted Junittest for checking the API key is valid or not
+7.Parse the Json result and display in recycleview as per requirement 8.Used MVC pattern to develop this app.(Model view and controller strategy) 9.Implemeted Junittest.
+The testing implemented for checking the API key is valid or not 10.Used good Java coding pattern to implemet this app.

-To turn off animation on your test device, go to Settings > Developer Options and turn off all the following options under the "Drawing" section:
+11.Implemented Espresso UI testing.The testing is implemeted  for validating matching the textview text values with constant String values.For testing this, Turn off animation on your test device, go to Settings > Developer Options and turn off all the following options under the "Drawing" section:
 Window animation scale
 Transition animation scale
 Animator duration scale

-Test recycleView
+12.Scripts for Gradle,
 Gradle Script
 ######## To Build the project#####
 buildscript {